Research into treating breast cancer

 The researchers hope that in the future the information about subtypes will help doctors to decide how much treatment each person needs.
 It may also help them to know which types of treatment the cancer is most likely to respond to.
 This research is at an early stage and tests are not available at the moment.
 It will be some years before it changes the treatment people have for breast cancer.
 You can find out more about this study on our science blog.

 There is an enormous amount of research going on into breast cancer chemotherapy.
 You can find detailed information about chemotherapy trials for breast cancer on our clinical trials database.
-Go to the advanced search and choose 'breast' from the dropdown list of cancer types, then choose 'chemotherapy' from the type of treatment list.
-For details of closed trials, tick the box for trials that have finished recruiting.

 This page includes information about